a-p-jo/PCB/README.md

 2) Measuring of gains through overclocking/boosting CPU
 3) Specifically measuring integer division capcity of CPU

+At the moment, PCB is has been rewritten in Python (Originally written in C) to measure differences in performance between the languages, the results of which are attached in the 'PerCompare.png' image.

 And other uses as and when they arise.

 Any contribution/critique is welcome.